Chief of Pediatric Otolaryngology

 - Provides secondary input into the performance of their partner business manager.

 - Will educate and hold clinic providers accountable for adherence to CHCO practice, operational and behavioral standards.

 - Responsible for assuring house staff, medical student and other physician or provider training.

 - Associate Professor: The salary range (or hiring range) for this position has been established at $194,000 to $351,000.Professor: The salary range (or hiring range) for this position has been established at $231,000 to $431,000.

 Minimum Qualifications Applicants must meet minimum qualifications at the time of hire.

 - Fellowship trained in Pediatric Otolaryngology – Head & Neck Surgery

-- Board certified in Complex Pediatric Otolaryngology – Head & Neck Surgery
+- Board eligible in Complex Pediatric Otolaryngology – Head & Neck Surgery

 - Experience in research, preferred with independent funding (i.e. NIH)

 - Motivate excellence and teamwork among providers and staff, fostering interdisciplinary collaborationExemplary leadership with regards to conflict resolution among all team membersStrong leadership skills, including interpersonal communication, interdisciplinary collaboration, problem resolution, decision-making and project/change management Ability to integrate clinical, quality/patient safety, management and financial concepts within a pediatric, academic healthcare settingExperience in leading high-performing, cross-functional teams; designing and implementing processes for strong and effective clinical and practice management operations Commitment to ensuring an excellent patient experiencePromotes and adheres to the CHCO Standards of Behavior and hold providers accountable for adherencePromotes the four-fold mission of clinical care, research, education and advocacy.